pchinso/My_Knowledge_and_Portfolio/README.md

 Initial task to configure main tools allowing code several languages inside VSCODE with this new computer and also my ChromeBook.

-1. Python
-2. C++
-3. C
+1. C and C++
-4. Electronics and Emmbebed systems.(Arduino)
+2. Electronics and Emmbebed systems
+   1. Arduino
+   2. ESP8266
+   3. Raspberry
+3. Git
+4. Linux
-5. Git
+5. Python
+   1. Django
+   2. OpenCV
-6. Shell and Linux
+6. Shell Scripting

 ### Git Log